ChicoState/UX-BudgetTravel/README.md

 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!
 * !!!as an executive would understand.!!!
+*
+* <u>Wireframes</u> created wireframes based on all of our user expectations, senarios, and personas
+       - Used the sketches we created in our Phase I to have a start  with out wireframes
+* <u>Cognative Feedback</u> recived feedback from classmates where we provided a wireframe and senario and they needed to act as the user who is trying to represent the senario with the wireframe this provided some findings that helped us improve our wireframes.

 [Full phase II report](phaseII/)